Lithuanian litas: Delayed introduction of the litas

 Lietuvos Rytas journalists investigated the production of the litas and found that for a while it was purposely held back.
 For example, 6 million litas designated to pay for printing the banknotes stayed in a zero interest bearing account for a year in a bank in Sweden.
 By 1992, the litas was ready for introduction, but the banknotes were of extremely low quality, they could easily be counterfeited with a simple colour printer; especially the 10, 20, and 50 litų banknotes.

-Newly elected President Algirdas Brazauskas dismissed the Chair of the Bank of Lithuania, Vilius Baldišis, for incompetence just two months before the introduction of the litas.
+Newly elected President Algirdas Brazauskas dismissed the Chairman of the Bank of Lithuania, Vilius Baldišis, for incompetence just two months before the introduction of the litas.
 Baldišis was later charged for negligence that cost Lithuania $3,000,000.
 Some claim that the Russian secret services were behind the affair.
 Baldišis' explanation was that he was trying to cut the costs of printing the banknotes and thus did not order better security features.
 Also, "U.S. Banknote Corporation" was accused of violation of the contract terms.

 But when the new issue of litas banknotes was redesigned, reprinted, and introduced in June 1993, it was found that the quality of the money was still too low and the banknotes would have to be redesigned further in the future.
 All these scandals and the small backup of gold reserve (about $120 million instead of $200 million) damaged the reputation of the litas.
 The newly appointed chair, Romualdas Visokavičius, moved things quickly and won the trust of the public.
 However, in October he was asked to resign mostly because of his involvement with a private bank "Litimpex".